BerndiVader/MythicSkriptAddon/readme.md

 #MythicMobs Skript Addon:
-for MythicMobs 4.0.0 Release Version
+for MythicMobs 4.0.1 Release or higher

 ## Classes: